 "Old Timer Trapped in a Child's Body" by Cody Pamperin

 Old timer trapped in a child's body, that's how I describe my grandpa Mike.
 This is because he has always been really active, healthy, funny, and so much more.
 I do not remember the last time I was around him and he was not joking with someone or out doing activities such as; playing catch, skiing at the lake, or golfing.
 I look up to my grandpa very much.
 I also know that his parents who are my great grandparents lived a very long and healthy life which I see my grandpa doing as well.
 Because they lived such a long and healthy life I was very fortunate to meet them and I enjoyed there company as well, the only thing is that they lived in Florida.

 Having them living in Florida was a good thing but a bad thing at the same time because we got to go down there which is awesome but we only got to see them once a year.
 Being able to meet my grandpa's parents and getting to know them I can now see where he got his personality.
 The serious business side came from his mom and his joking and funny side came from his dad.
 Some of the things that he got from both of his parents are his smarts, kindness, and good health.

-Page 3 of 4 - My grandpa was also a college athlete just like me at Buena Vista University, he played football and baseball for the first two years and then just played baseball for the last two years.
+My grandpa was also a college athlete just like me at Buena Vista University, he played football and baseball for the first two years and then just played baseball for the last two years.
 He is still really good friends with his roommate to this day and his roommate was also a baseball player who got drafted by the Minnesota Twins organization which is one of my biggest dreams.
 This pretty much sums up why I look up to my grandpa Mike so much and aspire to be as successful as he is.

 "Love the Game" by Trent Galkoski